Jordy-VL/uncertainty-bench/experiments/README.md

 * TensorFlow 2
 * Sacred #for experiment tracking

-Additionally, setting up MODELROOT and DATAROOT:
-* MODELROOT needs to be altered in utils/model_utils.py
+### Setup

+Add a `configfile.py` in `$HOME/code/arkham` with the following GLOABLS:
+* MODELROOT as destination for saving model artefacts and re-loading for evaluation
-* DATAROOT is assumed to be a directory "data" at the same level as experiment.py; we advice to use a symbolic link to any folder desired
+* DATAROOT can be a directory "data" at the same level as `experiment.py`; use a symbolic link if needed

+### Configs

+In Sacred, configs are used to detail hyperparameter configs to the framework.
+Based on certain switches, different models and uncertainty methods will be activated.

-To test setup:
+#### To test the default setup:

 ```sh
 python3 experiment.py with clf_default "identifier=mini_imdb" "model=cnn_baseline" "steps_per_epoch=None"
 ```

-> 📋Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...
+## Repository structure

+The most important implementations and helper functions are in these subdirectories:

+* arkham/arkham/Bayes/Quantify
+** arkham/arkham/utils
+** arkham/arkham/Bayes/GP
+** arkham/arkham/Bayes/MCMC

 ## Training